-4.1.
-Description of most did medicares Eye Contact If this product comes in contact with the eyes: - Wash out immediately with water. - If irritation continues, seek medical attention - Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
-Skin Contact If skin contact occurs: - Flush skin and hair with running water (and soap if available). - Seek medical attention in event of irritation.
-Inhalation If fumes, aerosols or combustion products are inhaled remove from contaminated area.
-Other measures are usually unnecessary.
+If this product comes in contact with eyes: Eye Contact - Wash out immediately with water - If irritation continues, seek medical attention. - Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
+If skin or hair contact occurs: Skin Contact - Flush skin and hair with running water (and soap if available). - Seek medical attention in event of irritation.
+Inhalation - If fumes, aerosols or combustion products are inhaled remove from contaminated area Other measures are usually unnecessary.
 Ingestion Immediately give a glass of water.
 First aid is not generally required.
 If in doubt, contact a Poisons Information Centre or a doctor.